Prof. Moritz Diehl, Jakob Harzer, Katrin Baumgärtner

 If you have any questions regarding the exercises/lectures, please send an email to the tutors, firstname.lastname@example.org

 Exercises.
 The exercise sheets include both pen-and-paper exercises as well as programming exercises using python.
-Exercise sheets can be handed in during the lecture on Monday.
-Programming exercises are handed in via Ilias.
+Exercise sheets can be handed in before the lecture on Monday, 8:30 or put into the Mailbox in front of room 00-075 in the ground floor of building 101 before.
+Programming exercises are handed in via Github Classrooms (more on that below).
 You have one week to work on the sheet and you might work in groups of at most three students.

-During the exercise session, the exercise solutions are discussed.
+Exercise Sessions.
+During the exercise session, the tutors disscuss the exercise solutions.
 Afterwards there is room for questions on the current exercise sheet.

 Written material.
 The lecture closely follows the script, which can be found below:

 - Lecture notes on Modelling and System identification: PDF

 If you missed the first lecture, you can pick up a printout of the script in Building 102, in the cupboard in front of room 00 075.

 Please note that we do not cover Chapter 8.4.
 Additional material that covers some of the lecture contents:

 - A script by Johan Schoukens (Vrije Universiteit Brussel, Belgium), which can be found here.

 - The textbook Ljung, L. (1999).
 System Identification: Theory for the User.
 Prentice Hall.
 This book is available in the faculty library.